Dean, Kellogg School of Management

 Elikem teaches entrepreneurship at the Ghana Institute of Management and Public Administration (GIMPA) and is author of the first ever textbook on Ghanaian entrepreneurship (‘Kuenyehia On Entrepreneurship’).

-Founder, PlanIt Events
+Founding Partner, PlanIt Events

 A transformational leader and social entrepreneur, Gloria Buckman Yankson is Founding Partner of PlanIt Ghana - which is recognised internationally as one of the most sought after Event Planning & Brand Communications Firms in Ghana today.
 Before joining PlanIt Ghana full time, Gloria worked as Director of Corporate Affairs and Marketing with DEVTRACO, a real estate firm in Ghana - where she spearheaded all marketing initiatives and campaigns in support of the business.
 Prior to this, she worked with multi-national brands in the UK including Hilton Plc and more recently Morgan Stanley, where she worked on the company’s Marketing Communications Team for close to four years.